pdmosses/xds-agda/docs/index.md

   - applications need to select the underlying functions, and
   - the isomorphisms between domains and their definitions are explicit.

+  Such requirements give significant pragmatic issues: explicit continuity proofs are generally tedious to formulate (and subsequently read); and the notation for pairing and selection prevents direct embedding in Agda of λ-notation from denotational definitions.

 ## Extending Agda with Scott-Domains

-The purpose of this repo is to experiment with extending Agda to allow denotational semantics to be defined more straightforwardly.
+The purpose of this repository is to experiment with extending Agda to allow denotational semantics to be defined more straightforwardly.

-The current examples presented here illustrate how denotational semantics might be defined in Agda.
+The current examples presented here illustrate how denotational semantics can be defined in Agda.
-However, the examples currently use *unsatisfiable postulates* to allow Agda to type-check the definitions.
+However, they use *postulates* to allow Agda to type-check the definitions, and some of the postulates are inconsistent with the underlying Agda logic.
+This does not affect type-checking, but could lead to unsound equivalence proofs.

 ### Adding a Universe of Domains